ShashiAdhikari/ShashiAdhikari/README.md

 I have five years of experience as a software engineer.
 Currently, I work extensively with Azure Machine Learning, Azure IoT Hub, and Azure Cognitive Services, combining my passion for machine learning with the power of cloud computing to develop innovative solutions.

-🌱 I’m currently learning RASA, NLP, and how to write.
+🌱 I’m currently learning NLP and how to create an AI Agent.

 👯 I’m looking to collaborate on deep learning projects.

 🤔 I’m looking for contributions to the applied-ml repository.

-💬 Ask me about Neural Network and how we can create the solution.
+💬 Ask me about Neural Networks and how we can create the solution.

 📫 How to reach me: shashiadhikari3@gmail.com.